 Six preference questions were used in the second test, when comparing gaze with mouse input (Q1: Which interaction mode did you enjoy playing with more?
 Q2: Which interaction mode was easier to learn?
-Q3: Which interaction mode was easier to use?
-Q4: With which interaction mode did you feel more immersion in the game?
+Q3: Which interaction mode did you feel more immersion in the game?
 Q5: For which interaction mode did the controls feel more natural?
 Q6: Which interaction mode would you prefer to use in the future?).
 Participants had to answer with either gaze or mouse depending on their preference.